Bonding in solids: Metallic solids

 Metallic solids are held together by a high density of shared, delocalized electrons, resulting in metallic bonding.
 Classic examples are metals such as copper and aluminum, but some materials are metals in an electronic sense but have negligible metallic bonding in a mechanical or thermodynamic sense (see intermediate forms).
 Metallic solids have, by definition, no band gap at the Fermi level and hence are conducting.

-Solids with purely metallic bonding are characteristically ductile and, in their pure forms, have low strength; melting points can be very low (e.g., Mercury melts at 234 K (−39 °C)).
+Solids with purely metallic bonding are characteristically ductile and, in their pure forms, have low strength.
+Melting points can vary widely, from very low (e.g., Mercury melts at 234 K (−39 °C)) to extremely high (Tungsten melts at 3695 K (3422 °C)).
+However, almost all metals, with the exception of the alkali metals and Group 12 metals, have high boiling points.
 These properties are consequences of the non-directional and non-polar nature of metallic bonding, which allows atoms (and planes of atoms in a crystal lattice) to move past one another without disrupting their bonding interactions.
 Metals can be strengthened by introducing crystal defects (for example, by alloying) that interfere with the motion of dislocations that mediate plastic deformation.
 Further, some transition metals exhibit directional bonding in addition to metallic bonding; this increases shear strength and reduces ductility, imparting some of the characteristics of a covalent solid (an intermediate case below).